dgaray01/proxylinker/README.md

 ## 🛠️ How It Works

 1. The **Raspberry Pi** (or device without port forwarding) establishes a WebSocket connection to the **VPS**.
-2. The **VPS** acts as a reverse proxy, listening for incoming HTTP requests.
+2. The **Public Server** acts as a reverse proxy, listening for incoming HTTP requests.
 3. Incoming traffic on the VPS is forwarded to the Raspberry Pi through the WebSocket connection.
 4. The Raspberry Pi processes the request locally and sends the response back to the VPS.
-5. The VPS forwards the response to the client.
+5. The Public Server forwards the response to the client.

 ---